 What touches us ourself shall be last served.
 (3.1.6-8)

 This seems like a bad time for Caesar to be self-sacrificing.
 Then again, we've only seen Caesar be really arrogant when he's being challenged.
 What evidence do we have that Caesar would put his own affairs above the affairs of the state?

-I am Constant as the Northern Star
+But I am constant as the Northern Star,

 During Caesar's famous "I'm the brightest star in the sky" speech, he claims to be the most "constant" (steady) guy in the universe because he can't be swayed by the personal appeals of other men.
 This says a whole lot about Caesar's character, don't you think?
 When Caesar aligns himself with the "northern star," he attempts to elevate himself above all other men.
 According to Caesar, even though there are other stars (men) in the sky (Rome), "there's but one in all doth hold his place."
 In other words, Caesar claims that he's the only guy solid enough to rule Rome (as evidenced by his refusal to relent after having banished Cimber).